burhanmt/to-do-list/README.md

 ### Front-end

 > After forking the app from  https://github.com/MarketingLoungePartnership/to-do-list I realised that it is Laravel 9 app.
-For this reason, I made a couple of changes to use Vite properly with SASS and **Bootstrap 5 CSS**
+For this reason, I made a couple of changes to use Vite properly with SASS and **Bootstrap 5**

 > I used Fontawesome 6 library for the icons.